Flavor violating Higgs and $Z$ decays at FCC-ee

 The situation is very different for $h\to bs,cu $.
 The $h-bs$ effective couplings in Eq.~\eqref{eq:ZbsHbsLagrangianPheno} generate dominant contributions to scalar $(\bar b s)^2$ operators in WET, namely $C_{2,bs}^{(\prime)}$ and $C_{4,bs}$~\cite{Crivellin:2017upt}, which are probed by the $B_s$ meson mixing observables.
 The resulting bounds on flavor changing couplings read $|y_{bs},y_{sb}|\lesssim10^{-3}$ (baring large cancellations), as shown by the red regions in the upper panel in Fig.~\ref{fig:newPhysics_bottom_charm}.
 Similarly, the $D-\bar D$ mixing constraints lead to the indirect constraints on $|y_{cu},y_{uc}|\lesssim \text{few}\times10^{-3}$, shown in the lower panel in Fig.~\ref{fig:newPhysics_bottom_charm}.
-Excluding the regions with large cancellations, this leads to the approximate indirect bounds on $\mathcal{B} (h \to q_i q_j)$ quoted in Tab.~\ref{tab:SMpredict}.
+Excluding the regions with large cancellations, this leads to the approximate indirect bounds on $\mathcal{B} (h \to q_i q_j)$ quoted in Tab.~\ref{tab:SMpredict}\footnote{We quote present bounds on meson mixing, since no large improvements on such indirect bounds are expected by the FCC-ee era~\cite{Charles:2020dfl}.}.
 This is to be compared with the projected upper limits of FCC-ee on ${\cal B}(h\to bs)$ and ${\cal B}(h\to cu)$ shown with black lines in Fig.~\ref{fig:newPhysics_bottom_charm}.
 Taking the medium working point for jet-flavor taggers, the expected reach ${\cal B}(h\to bs)<9.6\times10^{-4}$ translates to the bound $|y_{bs},y_{sb}|\lesssim5\times10^{-4}$, whereas ${\cal B}(h\to cu)<2.5\times10^{-3}$ translates to $|y_{cu},y_{uc}|\lesssim 8\times10^{-4}$, as shown by the black solid lines.
 The latter thus improves the strongest indirect constraints on flavor-changing Higgs couplings by a factor of a few.
 For completeness, we show with lighter lines the expected bounds obtained employing less performative taggers.
 Details about $h \to bd$ can be found in Sec.~\ref{sec:details:BSM}, as well as more examples of constraints on 2HDM parameter space away from the limit of light Higgs being the dominant contribution.